How To Set Up Debian Linux Internet Servers

 If you just want to play around with a Web server and not have a domain name associated with it (like with a test Web server) you're pretty much done.
 You can verify Apache is working by going to another system on the same network as your Debian server and entering the address of your Debian server in the browser's address line, something like:

 A page should appear with the words "It works!" at the top of the page.
-This is the default /var/www/index.html file that comes with the apache2 package.
+This is the default /var/www/html/index.html file that comes with the apache2 package.
 (This page actually contains some very useful information about your Apache installation so you may want to print it out.)
-You can add your own pages into the /var/www directory.
+You can add your own pages and images into the /var/www/html directory.

 The main configuration file for Apache is the /etc/apache2/apache2.conf file.
 Like just about every Linux/UNIX configuration file, it is a plain old ASCII text file so you just use a text editor to make changes to it.
 Luckily, the defaults in the configuration file are pretty much what we need.

-There's already a file called default in the /etc/apache2/sites-available directory.
-And there's already a sym link to it in the /etc/apache2/sites-enabled directory called 000-default which is a special name.
+000-default.confin the /etc/apache2/sites-availabledirectory.
+And there's a sym link to it in the /etc/apache2/sites-enableddirectory called 000-default.confwhich is a special name.
 The link name ensures it is read first at startup by Apache even when other sym links (for additional Web sites) are added to the directory.

 A Single Web Site

 If you want to set up a real Web server that hosts one Web site (one domain name) then you don't have to do much.
-That's because that only the one domain name will have a 'www' DNS record which points to this server.
+That's because only one domain name will have a 'www' DNS record which points to this server's IP address.
 You may want to edit the default configuration file with the command:

 Then press Ctrl-X to exit the editor and save the file.
 Now you can just load your HTML files and images into the /var/www/html directory and your Web server and site is up and running and accessible to anyone on your network by using the Debian system's IP address as we did above immediately after the install.